 A designer wanting to implement eSet for a particular type of data creates a class that 'contains' eSet.
 The steps for doing this are described below.
 One example of such a class is ExpressionSet, designed to hold a matrix of gene expression values in the assayData slot.

 '''

 getClass("ExpressionSet")

-'''

-'''

 Class "ExpressionSet" [package "Biobase"]

+Slots:

+Name: experimentData assayData phenoData

+Class: MIAME AssayData AnnotatedDataFrame

 '''